bakkeby/dwm-flexipatch/README.md

 ### Changelog:

+2022-06-17 - Ported the seamless restart feature from dusk into dwm-flexipatch

 2022-02-11 - Added the isfreesize version of the sizehints patch and the [tagsync](https://github.com/bakkeby/dwm-flexipatch/pull/219) patch (contributed by [Bagelli](https://github.com/Bagellll))

 2021-11-23 - Added the taglabels and underlinetags patches